 \subsection{UAV Channel Models}

-The channel models described in the previous section were originally developed for mobile communications considering ground users and are well suited to ground \acp{MR} applications.
+The channel models described in the previous section were originally developed for mobile communications considering ground users and are well-suited to ground \acp{MR} applications.
 In general, they are not appropriate for \acp{UAV} applications mainly because of the changing altitude of the \ac{UAV}.
-Further, given the increasing attention being paid to the integration of \ac{UAV}s in 5G networks \cite{Mishra2020CN,uav26b}, for the sake of completeness of this tutorial, we next discuss briefly the modeling of \ac{UAV} wireless channels, which is currently an active research topic \cite{uav15,UAVChannelsurvey2}.
+Given the increasing attention being paid to the integration of \ac{UAV}s into 5G networks \cite{Mishra2020CN,uav26b}, for the sake of completeness of this tutorial, we next discuss briefly the modeling of \ac{UAV} wireless channels, which is currently an active research topic \cite{uav15,UAVChannelsurvey2}.
 Before presenting the \ac{UAV} channel models, let us discuss some particularities of \ac{UAV} communications.
 For small-sized UAVs, the receiver is close to the \ac{UAV}'s power electronics and to the motors which run continuously.
-As a consequence, sometimes the \ac{UAV}'s motors generate electromagnetic noise that interferes with the \ac{UAV}'s own receiver \cite{UAVnoise1}.
+As a consequence, sometimes the \ac{UAV}'s motors generate electromagnetic noise that can interfere with the \ac{UAV}'s own receiver \cite{UAVnoise1}.